Studio-Piot/fastapi-sdk/docs/route_controller.md

 4. **Route Configuration**
    - Use meaningful prefixes and tags
    - Include only necessary routes
-   - Customize response schemas as needed
+   - Pass the appropriate schemas into `RouteController`

 5. **Security**
    - Use HTTPS in production